edenlabllc/rmk/docs/configuration/secrets-management/secrets-management.md

 password: password1
 ```

-This is the human-readable version of the secrets after RMK decrypts them using the appropriate SOPS Age key.
+This is the human-readable version of the secrets after RMK decrypts them using the appropriate secret key.

-## SOPS Age keys management
+## Secret keys management

-### Creating SOPS Age keys
+### Creating secret keys

-Initially, a Kubernetes cluster admin generates the required SOPS Age keys using the following command:
+Initially, a Kubernetes cluster admin generates the required secret keys using the following command:

 ```shell
 rmk secret keys create